kaazing/gateway/doc/admin-reference/r_conf_security.md

 </login-module>
 ```

 For information about the `gss` login module options, see the table in the [options (login-module)](#loginmoduleopts) section.
 The `gss` login-module element requires no options but must follow the [kerberos5](#kerberos5loginmodule) login-module element, because the `gss` login-module element uses the credentials obtained by the [kerberos5](#kerberos5loginmodule) login-module element to verify the service ticket presented by the client.
-See [Configure Kerberos V5 Network Authentication](../security/o_krb.md) and [Using Kerberos V5 Network Authentication with ${the.gateway}](../security/u_krb_config_kerberos.md) for more information.
+See [Configure Kerberos V5 Network Authentication](../security/o_krb.md) and [Using Kerberos V5 Network Authentication with the Gateway](../security/u_krb_config_kerberos.md) for more information.

 ##### <span id="jndiloginmodule"></span></a>Example of a `jndi` login module

 The following example shows a jndi-based `login-module` element.
-It translates the examples for the login module in the <span class="brush: xml; toolbar: false;">[JndiLoginModule](http://docs.oracle.com/javase/7/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/JndiLoginModule.html) javadoc</span> into the XML you would use in the `security.realm` section of ${the.gateway} configuration:
+It translates the examples for the login module in the <span class="brush: xml; toolbar: false;">[JndiLoginModule](http://docs.oracle.com/javase/7/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/JndiLoginModule.html) javadoc</span> into the XML you would use in the `security.realm` section of the Gateway configuration:

 ``` auto-links:
   <login-module>